Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Experiments

+Concerning the computational burden of the MP tasks, we can say that their effect is in general minimal, exception made for OFC that requires a larger number of parameters for the classification (but still a limited increase in terms of GFLOPS).
+We recall that the baseline numbers are those required at test time (when the MP tasks are disabled).
+It can be seen that the relative increase in term of parameters (GFLOPS) is $2.2\%$ ($0.1\%$) and $1.9\%$ ($3.6\%$) for, respectively, MS and OFR and up to $60.41\%$ ($0.5\%$) for OFC (when $n_d=20$).
+These numbers can be compared by those expressed by Ego-RNN and LSTA, whose GFLOPS are substantially higher (an increase between $127.3\%$ to $186.3\%$) in both their single and two-stream versions and in both train and test time.

-\textbf{MS task vs. attention modules.} One possible question is if the proposed MS auxiliary task can be beneficial to other models too.
-To this end, we performed a detailed comparison with the effect of MS on Ego-RNN RGB \cite{sudhakaran2018attention} and LSTA-RGB \cite{Sudhakaran_2019_CVPR} (i.e., the single-stream versions of Ego-RNN and LSTA).
-We should also mention that both methods converge to the same baseline of \mymethod when the CAM is deactivated (in Ego-RNN RGB) or a vanilla LSTM cell is used instead of the proposed LSTA cell (in LSTA-RGB).
-For these experiments, we modified both Ego-RNN RGB and LSTA-RGB architectures following the recipe used in \mymethod (i.e., we fed the MS head with the features extracted from the \texttt{conv5\_x} block adding a motion segmentation loss over all the input frames).
-Both methods were run using 25 frames in input, as in their original papers.
+\textbf{MP tasks and other models.} One possible question is if the proposed MP tasks can be beneficial to other models too.
+To this end, we performed a detailed analysis of their effects on Ego-RNN RGB \cite{sudhakaran2018attention} and LSTA-RGB \cite{Sudhakaran_2019_CVPR}.
+Both methods converge to the same baseline of \mymethod when the CAM is deactivated (in Ego-RNN RGB) or a vanilla LSTM cell is used instead of the proposed LSTA cell (in LSTA-RGB).
+For these experiments, we modified both architectures adding various MP tasks, feeding them with the \texttt{conv5\_x} features and 25 frames in input, as in their original papers.

-A necessary comment before introducing the results is that for the experiments with LSTA-RGB we used the code made publicly available by its authors.
-However, despite our efforts, we were not able to replicate the results presented in \cite{Sudhakaran_2019_CVPR}.
-Nonetheless, even if the numbers we obtained were significantly lower, we still think they allow us to obtain valuable indications about the effect of MS on this model.
-With this clarification, results in Table~\ref{table:comparisonInAblation} show that the MS task induces an improvement of 3.16\% for Ego-RNN RGB and 2.86\% for LSTA-RGB, confirming that the effectiveness of MS task is not limited to \mymethod.

-We can also note that for these two methods, the improvement over the baseline offered by the MS task is lower than the one provided in \mymethod.
-This fact can be explained in terms of the implementation of the learning process in these methods.
-Both Ego-RNN RGB and LSTA-RGB retrain merely the last residual block of the backbone and not the whole ResNet.
-Thus, the effect of the MS task is limited to influencing the high-level features only, and it is not back-propagated to the ones at lower levels, which, in turns, prevent them from supporting the higher levels in learning new features that are more focused on the actual task of first-person action recognition.

-A related question is if \mymethod can benefit from the introduction of an attention module, like the one used in both Ego-RNN RGB and LSTA-RGB.
-To this end, we modified the \mymethod structure to exploit the CAM, in a way similar to that described in \cite{sudhakaran2018attention}.
-We first added the CAM module to the baseline and then to \mymethod, in order to analyze the differences between the two approaches and the possible synergies between the CAM and our auxiliary task.
-It can be seen that the introduction of the CAM causes substantial accuracy drops in both the baseline and \mymethod, even when different numbers of input frames are considered (8.63\% and 6.61 for the baseline at, respectively, 7 and 25 frames, 7.2\% and 4.6\% for \mymethod).